 The 3 Essential Single-Edged Japanese Knives Every Chef Should Own

-1. Yanagi Knife: The Best Knife for Slicing Fish and Sushi
+1. Yanagi: Built for Slicing Fish and Sushi

 • Blade Length: Typically 270mm–330mm